diarshukor/DPCpp-MovidiusTurtles/README.md

-# TemptingML-RDF
+### DPCpp-MovidiusTurtles

-# Machine Learning in Eighteen Months
+### Machine learning in one year

-##### Forseeing requirements for this DPC project, I am compiling a list of available books to read, optionally.
+##### Forseeing requirements for this DPC project, I am compiling a list of available books to read, optional.
 This list will change.

 For this project, on my requirements are: